schmaustech/assisted-installer-pxe-blog/README.md

 d1e0c4b8-6f70-8d5b-93a3-706754ee2ee9             false      auto-assign
 ~~~

-With the hosts booted and showing under the agent we now need to create the cluster manifests which will define what our cluster kni21 should look like.
-There is some information we need to feed the manifest to define the configuration of the cluster:
+With the hosts booted and showing under the agent we now need to create the spoke cluster manifests which will define what our cluster kni21 should look like.
+There is some information we need to feed the manifest to define the configuration of the spoke cluster:

-AgentClusterInstall will hold the configuration for the cluster that we're about to provision, also will be the resource that we will be watching to debug issues
+AgentClusterInstall will hold the configuration for the spoke cluster that we're about to provision.
+It will also be the resource that we can watch during the deployment process in the event we need to debug issues.

 We need to tweak it accordingly:
 - `imageSetRef` - This is the ClusterImageSet that will be used (Openshift Version)
 - `apiVIP` and `ingressVIP` - The IPs we reserved for API and Ingress usage